Jiraphapa/openfoam-docker-cloud/README.md

 ### Creating and running a Docker image
-You may create and run Docker image built from a Dockerfile or pulling image from the Docker hub repository
+You may create and run Docker image built from a Dockerfile or by pulling image from the Docker hub repository.
-#### 1
+#### Creating and running image built from a Dockerfile
 The script will automatically create and run the OpenFOAM container with a bash shell
 1. Clone the repo and navigate into the directory
 ```sh